TotalPayAPI/totalpay-ios-sdk/README.md

 ## Getting help

-To report a specific issue or feature request, open a [new issue](https://github.com/akurateco/akurateco-ios-sdk/issues/new).
+To report a specific issue or feature request, open a [new issue](https://github.com/TotalPayAPI/totalpay-android-sdk/issues/new).

-Or write a direct letter to the [admin@akurateco.com](mailto:admin@akurateco.com).
+Or write a direct letter to the [info@totalpay.global](mailto:info@totalpay.global).

 ## License